tholden/dynareOBC/README.md

       Scale of shocks for IRFs.
 This allows the calculation of IRFs to shocks larger or smaller than one standard deviation.

-* **Settings for controlling estimation or smoothing**
+* **Settings for controlling estimation or smoothing** **DISABLED IN THE CURRENT RELEASE.
+PLEASE EITHER USE AN OLD ONE, OR AWAIT THE NEW RELEASE IN MAY/JUNE 2017.**
     * `Estimation`
       Enables estimation of the model's parameters.
 Note that Estimation requires the MATLAB Statistics and Machine Learning Toolox.
         * `DataFile=STRING` (default: `MOD-FILE-NAME.xlsx`)